What is RTGS: Full Form, Benefits, Charges & Timings

 These RTGS features explain why people use it for large transfers:

-- You initiate the transfer using net banking, mobile banking or by visiting a bank branch
+You begin the process through net banking, mobile banking or by visiting your bank branch

-- The transfer request is routed through the RBI’s RTGS system
+The transfer request is sent to the Reserve Bank of India RTGS system for processing

-- The amount is credited directly to the beneficiary’s bank account
+The amount is directly transferred to the beneficiary’s bank account

 Let’s say you need to send ₹8 lakhs for a property payment.
 With RTGS, the entire amount reaches the seller quickly, without worrying about any RTGS limit or long waiting times.
 This is why RTGS is commonly used for property and business payments.
 For certain high-value business transactions, banks may also ask for a Legal Entity Identifier (LEI) to verify the companies involved.